Trump defends Kavanaugh nomination, may delay Rosenstein meeting

+Trump, during a wide-ranging news conference following a gathering of the United Nations General Assembly, also told reporters that he may delay a scheduled Thursday meeting with Rosenstein to discuss his tenure so as not to interfere with a Senate hearing where Supreme Court nominee Brett Kavanaugh is slated to confront allegations of sexual assault.

+Appearing to offer support for the deputy attorney general, Trump said Rosenstein told him that he did not discuss invoking the 25th Amendment last year while offering to wear a wire to gather evidence of the president's erratic behavior following the abrupt dismissal of FBI Director James Comey.

-"He said he never said it - he doesn't believe it," Trump said during a news conference at the United Nations.
-"He was very nice and we'll see."
+"He said he never said it, he said he doesn't believe it," Trump said "He said he has a lot of respect for me, and he was very nice and we'll see."

 Trump said "I would certainly prefer" not to fire Rosenstein, but he did not make a commitment one way or another before meeting with him face-to-face.

-In discussing the Rosenstein and Kavanaugh events, Trump again denied any involvement in Russian efforts to influence the 2016 elections and again disputed claims by numerous women that he has committed sexual assault.
+In a sometimes rollicking exchange with reporters on questions about Rosenstein and Kavanaugh, Trump again denied any involvement in Russian efforts to influence the 2016 elections and disputed claims by numerous women that he has committed sexual assault.

 "I've had a lot of false charges made against me," Trump said.

-"I don't want to get in the way of that very important Supreme Court pick," Trump said.
+"I may call Rod tonight or tomorrow and ask for a little bit of a delay to the meeting, because I don't want to do anything that gets in the way of this very important Supreme Court pick," Trump said.

 The Judiciary Committee plans to hear from Christine Blasey Ford, who has accused Kavanaugh of a sexual assault while in high school.
 Trump, who has defended Kavanaugh at length, said he did not want to miss Ford's testimony.